oluwatobi-ishmael/Restaurant-Sales-Order/README.md

 # Restaurant-Sales-Order
-Fictitious restaurant serving international cuisine
+This is the data analysis of a Fictitious restaurant serving international cuisine